-Upon receiving the Notification letter from the Program Director, students have five business days to schedule a meeting with their Faculty Advisor to discuss the procedures that will be used regarding the Probation or Formal Warning.
-If this includes a Remediation Plan (i.e., required for Probation, optional for Formal Warning), the Faculty Advisor will use this form to develop the formal, written Remediation Plan in collaboration with the student and Program Director, and other faculty as needed.
+If the procedures to address the action being taken include a Remediation Plan (i.e., optional for Yellow status; required for Red status), the Faculty Advisor will use the Program's Remediation Plan form to develop the formal, written Remediation Plan in collaboration with the student and Program Director, and other faculty as needed.

-The Remediation Plan will be approved by the core Program Director and the Counseling Psychology Department Chair.
+The Remediation Plan will be approved by the Program Director and the Counseling Psychology Department Chair.
 Once approved, the Plan will be signed by the student, the Faculty Advisor, and the Program Director.
 The main focus of the remediation plan is to facilitate students' improvement and success.
-A copy of the plan will be emailed to the student's DU email address and a copy will be placed in the student's departmental file.
+Once fully executed, a copy of the plan will be emailed to the student's DU email address and a copy will be placed in the student's departmental file.